fskelly/flkelly-cloudblog/content/post/2021/cli-list-locations-and-peers/index.md

 Description: ""
 Tags: ["quick post", "az cli"]
 Categories: ["command line", "Azure"]
+Description: "Using the Azure CLI to get Azure Locations and peers"
 DisableComments: false
 ---
 # How to use the Azure CLI to list Azure Locations and their peers